Where I am now — and how I got here

-The through-line, looking back: getting closer to what makes the buyer act, programmatically.
-I started by talking to people one-by-one and ended up building the systems that talk to thousands of them at once.
-The next chapter — the one I'm in now — is closing the loop between writing about the systems and shipping the products that run them.
+The through-line, looking back: every chapter got me closer to what makes a buyer act — programmatically.
+I started by talking to people one at a time and ended up building the systems that talk to thousands of them at once.

 This is the v1.
 It's honest about the parts I'm still figuring out.